 We offer emotional support to these mums to help them feel valued, grow in confidence, become more resilient and emotionally strong again, so that they can hopefully rebuild their lives.

 We also offer practical support, such as accompanying them to meetings with social care and other agencies and by signposting them to other specialist services that may be able to help them.

-Another very important part of the support package is the expectation for the mums to join our Peer Support Group.
-This is a fortnightly group where possibly for the first time, the mums can feel at ease and most importantly not judged within a group of other women who all understand and empathise with exactly how they are feeling about their children not being in their care.
+Mums are also invited to join our Motherwell Wellbeing Groups and Workshops.
+Mums can feel at ease and most importantly not judged within a group of other women who all understand and empathise with exactly how they are feeling about their children not being in their care.

 One-to-One Support – Crewe and Winsford (CW1, CW2 and CW7)

 Peer Support – open to Crewe, Winsford and surrounding areas (see below)

 You can also access our services here:

 Crewe (surrounding areas) – Nantwich, CW5; Sandbach, CW11; Alsager, ST7; Middlewich, CW10; Tarporley, CW6.